 Whitehorse: 2013 Frostbite Music Festival

 What better way to warm up in the middle of a Yukon winter than jiving to the tunes of an up-and-coming band in a roomful of like-minded music enthusiasts?
 For the past 33 years, the Frostbite Music Society has brought Whitehorse residents and visitors Canada’s premier winter music festival.
 With a mission of developing Yukon musicians and creating programming that appeals to the country’s diverse communities, Frostbite Music Festival is likely one of the most unique festival experience you will encounter.
 The 2013 festival takes place February 15-17 and features a mix of local and national performers Sound like fun?
-Make sure you have a warm bed to crawl into after dancing the night away, and book your room at the Westmark Whitehorse Hotel & Conference Center.

 To read more about the festival and see the full artist lineup, visit the Frostbite Festival event page.